 Leptospirosis is a disease caused by bacteria.
 Infected animals spread it through their urine, which gets into water or soil and can live there for weeks or months.
 You can get infected if it enters your eyes, nose, mouth, or broken skin.
 Without proper treatment with antibiotics, people may develop serious problems with their kidneys, liver, or lining of the brain and spinal cord.
 In some cases, leptospirosis can cause death.

 Leptospirosis is most common in temperate or tropical climates.
 Travelers are most likely to get it if they visit flooded areas, swim in contaminated lakes or rivers, visit urban areas with poor sanitation, or touch animals or their body fluids.
 They can protect themselves by avoiding touching water or objects that may be contaminated, not contacting freshwater after flooding or heavy rain, wearing protective clothing and bandaging wounds, and boiling water to make it safe to drink.

 Malaria is a life-threatening disease carried by mosquitoes.
 It is most common in sub-Saharan Africa, but also occurs in parts of South Asia and South America.
 Travelers should ask their doctor about the pros and cons of preventative anti-malarial medications.
 Other strategies include using mosquito repellants (30%-50% DEET for adults), wearing long sleeves and pants outdoors, and sleeping under insecticide-treated mosquito nets.

-Doug Gulleson loves to scuba dive overseas and makes sure he has his US health care and overseas health care information with him at all times when he travels, www.gninsurance.com/gap-year.
-Keep our blog close by you, www.gntravelinsurance.com , for continual updates on the changes with the US health care system.
+Doug Gulleson loves to scuba dive overseas and makes sure he always has his U.S. health care and overseas health care information with him when he travels.
+Keep our blog close by to you for continual updates on the changes with the U.S. healthcare system.